mightyjoe781/notes/docs/server/nginx2.md

 #### Step 3: Generating certs for the above domain

+NOTE: nginx must be up for perl script solver to work

 Now if you have recieved bundle of scripts from this website then there should be a `runlets` perl script, Its basically a certificate solver and generates certificate for our domain.

 Add your new domain `prismo.minetest.in` and run the script.
 Wait for it to resolve and generate certificate.